myminseok/tkg-publish-images-scripts/README.md

 ## TODO
-downloaded file integrity check is not tested in case of download failure. in case of re-running scripts, please check the integrity of last downloaded file with hash or md5<br>
+downloaded file integrity check is not tested in case of download failure. this script used temporary folder to cope with this case but in case of re-running scripts, please check the integrity of last downloaded file with hash or md5.<br>

 # How to use